Adolis García Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the third-best in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.

-- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.39).
+- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.35).

-- Brito (2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched) gets the start for the Yankees, his sixth of the season.
+- The Yankees are sending Cortes (3-1) out to make his sixth start of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts in 28 1/3 innings pitched.

-- In his most recent appearance on Monday, the right-hander threw 2 2/3 innings against the Minnesota Twins, allowing three earned runs while surrendering three hits.
+- In his most recent appearance on Tuesday against the Minnesota Twins, the lefty threw five innings, allowing three earned runs while surrendering five hits.

-- In five games this season, the 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings.
-Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.